DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Custom Sorting Algorithm

 The [LocalSorting](../reference/local-sorting.md) plugin's `getColumnCompare` property allows you to implement a custom sorting algorithm.
-If the `getColumnCompare` function returns undefined, the default sorting algorithm is applied.
+If the `getColumnCompare` function returns undefined, it applies the default sorting algorithm.

 .embedded-demo(sorting/local-custom-sorting)